yisiox/tp/docs/UserGuide.md

 Format: `edit INDEX [n\NAME] [p\PHONE] [e\EMAIL] [a\ADDRESS] [t\TAG]...
 [A\ASSET]...`

 #### Example
-`edit 1 e\newemail@example.com` edits the contact with id `1`, changing its email to `newemail@example.com`.
+`edit 1 e\newemail@example.com` edits the contact with index `1`, changing its email to `newemail@example.com`.

-* Edits the contact with the specified `INDEX`. `INDEX` refers to the unique contact index shown in the GUI.
+* Edits the contact at the specified `INDEX`. `INDEX` refers to the unique contact index shown in the GUI.
-* At least one of the optional fields must be provided.
+* At least one of the optional parameters must be provided.
-* Existing values will be updated to the input values.
+* Existing fields will be changed to the inputted fields.
 * You can remove all tags associated to the contact by typing `t\` without specifying any tags after it.
 * You can remove all assets associated to the contact by typing `A\` without specifying any assets after it.

 <box type="warning" seamless>

-Edit **replaces** the current assets associated to a contact.
-It does **not** add to the list of associated assets.
+Edit **replaces** the current tags and assets of a contact.
+It does **not** add on to existing tags and assets.
 </box>

 ---